 China: Sichuan

 Comprehensive coverage of all the best birding areas across Sichuan!
 From the high Tibetan Plateau to the forested valleys below, expect some superb pheasants: Blood Pheasant, Chinese Monal, Golden Pheasant, Lady Amherst's Pheasant, Blue Eared Pheasant, and Temminck's Tragopan, to name just a few.
 At this time of year the stunningly scenic region is full of breeding passerines like the bright red Firethroat, shining blue Grandala, and subtly lavender White-browed Tit-warbler.
-There are many exciting endemics like Sichuan Jay, Emei Shan Liocichla, Grey-hooded Parrotbill, Sooty Bushtit, the monotypic Przevalski’s Finch (Pinktail), Slaty Bunting, plus so many robins, warblers, and rosefinches.
+There are many exciting endemics like Sichuan Jay, Emei Shan Liocichla, Grey-hooded Parrotbill, the monotypic Przevalski’s Finch (Pinktail), Slaty Bunting, plus so many robins, warblers, and rosefinches.
 We should also see the lovely Red Panda quite easily at Wawushan.

 Next Dates

-26 May - 10 June 2026 (16 days)
+20 May - 4 June 2028 (16 days)

 Leaders: